Timurus/gas/README.md

 Item - Tag, Variable or Trigger.

-We write functions in sheet cells.
+We write functions in sheets cell.
 Most functions parameters are pathes (workspace, tag or folder).
 You can find path in GTM URL:
 https://tagmanager.google.com/#/container/accounts/286472777/containers/22777/workspaces/82/variables/12
 where: